michaelgrosner/tribeca/README.md

 To rebuild the application with your modifications, please run `npm install` or directly `npm run postinstall`.

+To pipe the output to stdout, execute the application in the foreground with `nodejs tribeca.js`.

+To ignore the output, execute the application in the background with `forever start tribeca.js` or with the alias `npm start`.

 To debug the server code with chrome-devtools, attach the node debugger with `nodejs --inspect tribeca.js` (from your local, you can open a ssh tunnel to access it with `ssh -N -L 9229:127.0.0.1:9229 user@host`).

 Another way to debug is to use some `if (log.debug())` blocks here and there, then execute it passing `debug` parameter after `tribeca.js`.

 Passing a config filename as a parameter after `tribeca.js` is also allowed.

-To pipe the output to stdout, execute the application in the foreground with `nodejs tribeca.js`.

-To save the output in `log/tribeca.log` file, execute the application in the background with `forever start tribeca.js` or with the alias `npm start`.

-Later you can scroll the color-formatted output in the log file with `npm run log`.

 ### Unreleased Changelog: